Do you have any information on this morning's crash?

 "At that point we didn't know if anyone was alive," Mr Greenberg said.

-He said the injured man was found and winched into the rescue helicopter before being taken to a nearby ambulance and transported to Wellington Hospital.
+He said an injured man was found and winched into the rescue helicopter before being taken to a nearby ambulance and transported to Wellington Hospital.

 "The helicopter is upside down.
 I would say it went in pretty hard," he said.